1: Suspicions and Surprises

 ~~~~~~~~~~~~~~~~~~~~~~

 The next thing Tulint heard was the sudden blast of what she could only presume to be Theodore's coach gun, the smell of burnt powder briefly hitting her nose as she opened the hatch.
 "Got one o' the little bastards!" he called out, getting low and scrambling to back another load into the shardgun.
 Tulint heard something impact the right side of the wagon, and saw an arrow tear through the canvas top, sticking in the bench across from it where she'd just been sitting.
 There was a cry of pain that cut short to some sort of gurgling sound and another heavier impact against the side of the wagon.
-It was only then that Tulint realized the driver's assistant, a young man named Mikael, likely barely more than fifteen, wasn't on the bench seat.
+It was only then that Tulint realized the driver's assistant, a young man named Mikael, likely barely more than seventeen, wasn't on the bench seat.
 Theodore's voice followed her as she scrambled to where the arrow had pierced the canvas top of the wagon.
 "Mikael!
 Damn it ye fool lad, why'd ye jump off the wagon!"

 Tuli found her courage with a deep breath, tearing the hole a little wider, and peeking out.
 Mikael was slumped against the wagon, one shaft firmly imbedded in his chest, the other his throat.
 He was dead, she knew, and she raised her eyes, and in a moment of bravery and luck, for she was no warrior or skilled shot, she leveled the small coat pistol towards a pair of goblins rushing the towards the front of the wagon.
 She pulled the trigger and her timing was impeccably lucky.
 If they'd been a little less eager she'd have shot to early, but instead she caught one of them directly in the side of the head, near the base of its skull, which dropped the foul beast without a sound, its body simply failing, flopping.
 The soft crack of the small pistol did not seem to slow or distract the other beast, which leapt up onto the driver's bench and she heard the tussle beginning between it and Theodore.
 Tulint holstered the pistol on the small holster she had under her petti-coat at her left hip for it, and from another pocket of the garment, as she moved towards the back of the wagon, took some metallic looking powder out, placing a hefty pinch of it on her tongue and swallowing.
-The taste was atrocious but she felt far better about her situation as she felt the Ironhide Stim taking effect, her skin feeling cool, the her body having the oddest sensation of being encased in iron.
+The taste was atrocious but she felt far better about her situation as she felt the Ironhide Stim taking effect, her skin feeling cool, then her body having the oddest sensation of being encased in iron.
 As she got to the back of the wagon, a high pitched voice came from outside, one she recognized.
 "Shite, we got a man down!
 Mikael is dead or hurt real bad!" came Fredwick's voice as she stepped into view.

 The halfman musician looked up, seeing her and flashed her a charming smile that even, despite the danger all around, danced up to his eyes.
 "Hello milady." he said with a tip of his head.
 "I think it might be wise for you to vacate that wagon, allow me to be of assistance, I beg of thee." he said, offering his right hand.